ome/bioformats/utils/mipav/readme.txt

    mipav/plugins folder.

 4) Add loci_tools.jar to MIPAV's class path:
-     * How to do so depends on your platform.
+     * On Mac OS X, edit the mipav.app/Contents/Info.plist file.
-     * E.g., in Mac OS X, edit the mipav.app/Contents/Info.plist file.
+     * On Windows, edit the C:\Program Files\mipav\mipav.lax file.

 5) Run MIPAV and a new "BioFormatsImporter - read image" menu item will appear in the Plugins > File submenu.